Deployment

 branch of the staging/remote repo.

-note: i'm not totally clear how
+note: i'm not totally clear how npm run deploy-push

-knows to only push the contents of thebuild
+knows to only push the contents of the build

-directory, since it appears to be running at the primary repo level.There is a > 2 year old travis instance for the cobudget-ui repo, so I guess this has not been getting used.
+There is a > 2 year old travis instance for the cobudget-ui repo, so I guess this has not been getting used.

-submit a pull request to
+submit a pull request to master

 have someone else merge it and delete the branch

-pull down
+pull down master

-locally:git pull origin master
+locally: git pull origin master

-make sure remotes are set:
+make sure remotes are set: npm run set-remote-stage

-npm run set-remote-stage
+or npm run set-remote

-npm run stage
+to push to : npm run stage

-npm run deploy
+to push to : npm run deploy

-reset
+reset $NODE_ENV=development

 after deploy so that the repo looks for the right backend URL (localhost).

-git reset HEAD~1
+on production: git reset HEAD~1

 fix the bug locally